 Your start-up should have a work culture

 Positive work culture and work ethic are critical.
-By setting the tone of your company’s work ethic, you make it easier for others to understand what to expect.
-The culture of your company should also reflect well with your vision and be scalable with different types of employees.
+Setting the tone of your company’s work ethic makes it easier for others to understand what to expect.
+Your company’s culture should also reflect well with your vision and be scalable with different types of employees.

 Paperwork is important

-Having a business entity in place can be important when you are operating a start-up helps to separate your personal and business assets and finances.
+Having a business entity in place can be important when operating a start-up helps separate your personal and business assets and finances.

 Ideas can be stolen

-It can be important to realise that your ideas can be taken or replicated by someone else.
-Sharing ideas with others is essential to bring them to fruition, so drafting and getting people to sign non-disclosure statements can be useful.
+It can be essential to realise that someone else can take or replicate your ideas.
+Sharing ideas with others is critical to bringing them to fruition, so drafting and getting people to sign non-disclosure statements can be helpful.

 Similarly, it is important to protect all of your company’s intellectual property rights.
-Applying for intellectual property rights and protecting it is vital for the growth and success of any company.
+Applying for intellectual property rights and protecting them is vital for the growth and success of any company.

-Things may change when you least expect it.
-Setting goals is the best way to deal with it.
-If your goals seem unrealistic due to some unexpected changes, then don’t hesitate to formulate new goals.
+Things may change when you least expect it, and setting goals is the best way to deal with it.
+If your goals seem unrealistic due to unexpected changes, don’t hesitate to formulate new plans.